 Boiler Efficiency: Calculation Formula

-“Boiler efficiency (%) = heat exported by the fluid (water, steam) / heat provided by the fuel x 100.”
+“Boiler efficiency (%) = (heat exported by the fluid (water, steam) / heat provided by the fuel) x 100.”

 Boiler Efficiency Importance:

 Boiler heat loss is the loss of money, if your business losing money then it is a serious concern.
-An efficient boiler is the solution.
-Thermodyne Engineering Systems provide you various ways to improve your boiler efficiency, but to understand these ways we must know where the heat losses are actually occurring in your boiler system.
+An efficient boiler is a solution.
+Thermodyne Engineering Systems provide you with various ways to improve your boiler efficiency, but to understand these ways we must know where the heat losses are actually occurring in your boiler system.

-All the heat losses cannot be fully recovered but they can be reduced to large amount thereby improving your boiler efficiency which will save you a lot of money.
+All the heat losses cannot be fully recovered but they can be reduced to a large amount thereby improving your boiler efficiency which will save you a lot of money.

 Boiler Efficiency: Heat Loss Types

 There is various type of heat losses in the boiler.